SAP-samples/cloud-extension-s4hana-business-process/mission/add-Application-Logging/ReadMe.md

     -Field: component_name
     -Operator: is
     -Value: BusinessPartnerValidation-srv
-5. Then choose *save* and check the loaded logs in the dashboard
+5. Then choose *save* and check the displayed logs in the dashboard